minkamanki/phonebook/README.md

 ### Prerequisites

-- Docker and Docker Compose must be installed on your machine.
+- Docker and Docker Compose must be installed.

 ### Running with Docker